semdeleer/wikipedia-scrapers/README.md

 ## Introduction

-The project provides a convieent interface to interact with the country leaders API and extract information about country leaders, including their wikipedia paragraphs
+The project offers a user-friendly interface for interacting with the Country Leaders API, facilitating the extraction of comprehensive information about country leaders, including their respective Wikipedia paragraphs.

 ## Usage